biomejs/biome/website/src/content/blog/biome-v1-7.md

 ## What’s Next?

 We have started work on the CSS formatter and linter.
-Early implementation towards a [plugin system](https://github.com/biomejs/biome/discussions/2286) is underway as well.
+Early implementation towards a [plugin system](https://github.com/biomejs/biome/discussions/2286) is also underway.
-Some of our contributors have also started preliminary work for [_GraphQL_](https://github.com/biomejs/biome/issues/1927) and [YAML](https://github.com/biomejs/biome/issues/2365).
+Some of our contributors have started preliminary work for [_GraphQL_](https://github.com/biomejs/biome/issues/1927) and [YAML](https://github.com/biomejs/biome/issues/2365).
 Any help is welcome!

-If Biome is valuable to you or your company, consider making a monthly donation to our [Open Collective](https://opencollective.com/biome).
+If Biome is valuable to you or your company, consider donating monthly to our [Open Collective](https://opencollective.com/biome).
 You can also [sponsor us on GitHub](https://github.com/sponsors/biomejs).
 This is important for the sustainability of the project.